 @theAustinot wants to know:

 Sam Small and his wife made the permanent move from London to Austin in 2014.
-Sam is a writer of songs, articles and screenplays.
-He also runs a small recording studio in South Austin.
+Sam is a writer of songs, articles and screenplays and also runs a small recording studio in south Austin.